deepset-ai/haystack-integrations/integrations/deepeval.md

 ## Usage

 Once installed, you will have access to a [DeepEvalEvaluator](https://docs.haystack.deepset.ai/v2.0/docs/deepevalevaluator) that supports a variety of model-based evaluation metrics:
-- G-Eval
-- Summarization
+- Answer Relevancy
 - Faithfulness
-- Answer Relevancy
-- Contextual Relevancy
 - Contextual Precision
 - Contextual Recall
-- Ragas
-- Hallucination
-- Toxicity
-- Bias
+- Contextual Relevance

 ### DeepEvalEvaluator